Mattress Guide

 Edge Support

-Strong edge support gives you a stable sitting surface and expands the usable sleep area.
-Test the edge by sitting on the side of the mattress in the showroom to see how much it gives.
+• Test by sitting on the edge in the showroom to see how much it gives

 Cooling Materials

-Check for gel-infused foam, phase change covers, or breathable coil systems.
-If you are a hot sleeper, cooling materials should be a top priority.
+• Look for gel-infused foam, phase change covers, or breathable coil systems

 Foam Quality